Yala National Park Sri Lanka

 There is a long windblown coastal stretch that hugs Yala national park.
 However, most of the coastal area is out of bounds for humankind due to the occurrence of crashing waves. but there is a chance to get off designated places of golden sandy beaches and be exposed to the marine beauty

 If you are interested in camping, there are sites within the Yala National park specifically allocated for this purpose.
 However, the campers must be fully aware of the rules of the park and expected to be in line with all of them.

 Campsites are open for any bookings of not more than 3 days.
 The campsite can provide accommodation for 3 maximum of 10 people at a time.
 In addition to that 2 kids below the age of 6 are allowed.
 Inside a campsite, permanent constructions are not allowed.
 You will be given 20*20 ft.
 Land to build your temporary dwellings.

 If you need more than 1 camp tent, You may have to pay extra for each additional tent.
 Littering, alcohol consumption smoking inside the park is strictly prohibited.
 They are onsite toilets for campers and you need to clean it when leaving the camp.

 Proper preparation and making a well-thought-out schedule before actually getting to Yala national park is the key to make the most out of the visit.
 Sound knowledge of the park and its animals will always help you in planning the journey.

 First and travel next to hill country before arriving inyala with plans to move to the southern coast and ending back in Colombo.
 It’s important to allocate adequate time to arrive at the park at the planned entry time.
-If you get into a Nearly location in the previous Evening , you will have Pleasant and relaxed mood when entering the park.
+If you get into a Nearly location in the previous evening, you will have a Pleasant and relaxed mood when entering the park.